GCE 'A' Level and Equivalent

 For students entering with 'A' Level (or equivalent), a good grade in either GCE 'A' level H2 / IB HL Mathematics is required.
 In addition, students are also required to have a good grade in [GCE 'A' level H2 Physics / Computing / Chemistry] or [IB HL Physics / Computer Science / Chemistry].
 Students entering without H2 / HL Physics must have at least GCE 'O' Level Physics (or equivalent).

 Admission to CEG @ NUS, as with other undergraduate programmes, is administered centrally by the Office of Admissions.
 For application and/or more information on admissions requirements, please refer to the Office of Admissions.

-Students who have graduated from selected polytechnic diploma programmes are welcome to apply.
-Polytechnic graduates who are admitted to NUS Computer Engineering (CEG) may receive up to 34 MCs of module exemptions as follows:
+Students who have graduated from selected polytechnic diploma programmes (that are accredited for admissions to CEG) are welcome to apply.
+Polytechnic graduates who are admitted to NUS Computer Engineering (CEG) may receive up to 38 MCs of module exemptions as follows:

 - With effect from AY2011/12, for diploma holders to be granted the relevant APCs for Programme Requirements, the diploma must have been completed within the last 5 years prior to the year of admission to the University.

 - The Advanced Placement Credits (APC) of 20 MCs for UEM is equivalent to one semester of advance standing and will be awarded to all diploma holders of approved programmes from Polytechnics in Singapore, regardless of when the diploma was completed, in recognition of the overall knowledge gained from a Polytechnic education.

 - The APCs will be updated into students' record by week 2 of the first semester.
 Student will be able to verify the exemptions via login to EduRec -> Transfer Credit.